-One of the annoying things about Netflix is its unavailability in many major countries, but Getflix provides an effective solution to this problem.
-We found that accessing the platform from countries outside its coverage zone was simple and reliable.
+We found that accessing Netflix from countries outside its coverage zone was simple and reliable.
 However, we had to do a little bit of tweaking:

 We still had to set up a Netflix account with a US zip code – a small point but one that’s easy to overlook.

 Aside from that, the streaming performance was fine.
 Also, we could use servers around the world to access Netflix without any issues.

 The choice of streaming services is huge – and the Getflix website provides useful guidance about accessing these sites.
 So wherever you go, geo-blockers shouldn’t compromise your entertainment watching habits.